sabiq-khan/create-vm/README.md

 ├── preseed-template.cfg
 └── values.yaml
 ```
-`create-vm.sh` creates a VM using `libvirt`, `QEMU`, and `KVM`.
-The script creates a `preseed.cfg` file that automates the installation of Debian on the VM, forgoing the need to manually click through the installation options.
+[create-vm.sh](./create-vm.sh) creates a headless Debian VM using [libvirt](https://libvirt.org/), [QEMU](https://www.qemu.org/), and [KVM](https://linux-kvm.org/page/Main_Page).
+The script creates a [preseed.cfg](https://wiki.debian.org/DebianInstaller/Preseed) file that automates the installation of Debian on the VM, forgoing the need to manually click through the installation options.

-`preseed-template.cfg` provides a template for the `preseed.cfg` file created during the execution of the script. `values.yaml` is an example of a YAML file that can be passed as an argument to the script.
+[preseed-template.cfg](./preseed-template.cfg) provides a template for the `preseed.cfg` file created during the execution of the script. [values.yaml](./values.yaml) is an example of a YAML file that can be passed as an argument to the script.
 The script reads the parameters passed in the YAML file to substitute placeholder values in `preseed-template.cfg` in order to create the final `preseed.cfg` file.

 Note that the YAML file passed to the script does not need to be named `values.yaml` or located in the same directory.
 Any YAML file with the following structure can be passed as an argument:
 ```
 # Example YAML file
 vm:
-  name:       # VM name
+  name: debian           # VM name
+  cpu: 2                 # CPU allocation in vCPUs
+  memory: 2048           # Memory allocation in MB
+  diskSize: 20           # Virtual disk size in GB
+os:
+  version: debian12      # Debian version
+  diskImage: /var/lib/libvirt/images/debian-12.4.0-amd64-netinst.iso  # Path to disk image
-  hostName:   # VM host name
+  hostName: debian       # VM host name
-  domainName: # VM domain name
+  domainName: debian     # VM domain name
 user:
-  firstName:  # First name of user
-  lastName:   # Last name of user
+  fullName: debian-user  # Debian user full name (does not have to be a real name)
-  userName:   # Debian username
+  userName: debian-user  # Debian username
 ```

 # Installation